ICHEC/qpcc/lecture-1/demystifying-quantum-computing.md

 One of the key methods my which individual processors have been classically made more powerful has been through reducing their scale and size.​Chipmakers have incrementally gone down in the sizes of transistors that are used to build processors from 10 nanometers to 7 nanometers to now 5 and 3 nanometers.​

-​In simplistic terms, a transistor is a device to control the flow of electrons, and using that ability to represent binary states (simplistically, a flow in a certain direction may represent zero, while in the opposite may represent one).​Typically within a transistor, the source and drain are two ends, while a gate is used to control the flow of electrons between the source and drain.​
+​In simplistic terms, a transistor is a device to control the flow of electrons, and using that ability to represent binary states (simplistically, a flow in a certain direction may represent zero, while in the opposite may represent one). ​Typically within a transistor, the source and drain are two ends, while a gate is used to control the flow of electrons between the source and drain.​

 ​As transistor sizes are reduced to pack more of them into processors, the physical sizes of the transistors, particularly, the dimensions of source, drain, gate also reduce in size.​